-Members shall never use their status within the Board to obtain personal gain or benefits from other board members, individuals, or entities, whether related or non-related to the college.
+Members must never use their board status to obtain personal gain or benefits from other board members, individuals, or entities, whether related or non-related to the college.

-If a board member is charged with an offence under any Federal statute arising from their conduct while on or off duty, they shall immediately disclose the charge to the Board Chair.
-If the Board Chair is charged with a similar offence, they shall immediately disclose the charge to the Board Vice-Chair.
+If a board member is charged with an offence under any Federal statute arising from their conduct while on or off duty, they must immediately disclose the charge to the Board Chair.
+If the Board Chair is charged with a similar offence, they must immediately disclose the charge to the Board Vice-Chair.

-No board member shall act in self-interest or furthering their private interests by virtue of their position or through carrying out their duties on the Board.
+Board members will not act in self-interest or further their private interests by virtue of their position or by carrying out their board duties.

 Pursuant to Section 23.925 of the Conflict of Interest Act, the Board Chair has statutory obligations beyond the Board members.
-The Board Chair will breach the Conflict of Interest Act if they take part in a decision in the course of carrying out their office or powers knowing that the decision might further a private interest of themselves, a person directly associated with them or their minor or adult child,
+The Board Chair will not

-- use their office or powers to influence or to seek to influence a decision to be made by or on behalf of the Crown or a public agency to further a private interest of themselves, a person directly associated with them or their minor child or to improperly further any other person's private interest, - use or communicate information not available to the general public that was gained by them in the course of carrying out their office or powers to further or seek to further a private interest of their or any other person's private interest, or - fail to appropriately or adequately disclose a real or apparent conflict of interest.
+- take part in a decision in the course of carrying out their office or powers knowing that the decision might further a private interest of themselves, a person directly associated with them or their minor or adult child, - use their office or powers to influence or to seek to influence a decision to be made by or on behalf of the Crown or a public agency to further a private interest of themselves, a person directly associated with them or their minor child or to improperly further any other person's private interest, - use or communicate information not available to the general public that was gained by them in the course of carrying out their office or powers to further or seek to further a private interest of their or any other person's private interest, or - fail to appropriately or adequately disclose a real or apparent conflict of interest.